js-mickey/Discord-OBS-Bot-Script/readme.md

 # Discord-OBS Bot Interface

 This is a simple python script to interface a discord chat bot with OBS via a local websocket (WSS).
-Currently it can activate or deactivate sources.
+Currently it test user roles, activate or deactivate sources, and send Discord messages.

 ## Caveats

 This script is meant for use with a small, private Discord group.
-There's no role handling, so it shouldn't be deployed when there is the opportunity for public mischief.

 This script is meant to run locally. **Any security is your responsibility.**